 - General Considerations - You can use sharing rules to grant wider access to data.
 You can't restrict access below your organization-wide default levels. - To create sharing rules, your organization-wide defaults must be Public Read Only or Private. - If multiple sharing rules give a user different levels of access to a record, the user gets the most permissive access level. - Sharing rules automatically grant additional access to related records.
-For example, opportunity sharing rules give role or group members access to the account associated with the shared opportunity.
-Contact and case sharing rules also provide the role or group members with access to the associated account.
+For example, opportunity, contact, or case sharing rules give role or group members access to the account associated with the child record. - Users in the role hierarchy are automatically granted the same access that users below them in the hierarchy have from a sharing rule provided that the object is a standard object or the Grant Access Using Hierarchies option is selected if the object is a custom object. - Users who don't have licenses that support roles can only be included in some types of sharing rules, both to receive access and to have records that they own shared.
+High-volume community or site users, Chatter External, and Chatter Free users can't be included in owner-based sharing rules.
+You can share records owned by high-volume users in quest user or criteria-based sharing rules. - If you share records owned by a queue in an owner-based sharing rule, only records owned by the queue are shared.
+Records owned by individual members of the queue aren't shared. - Using blank values in criteria-based sharing rule conditions with equal and not equal operators isn't recommended.